Control and Perception in Networked and Autonomous Vehicles

 The exams are oral; 20 minutes per student.
 The exam starts with a 5 minutes presentation (unified template) about the lab results, following by 15 minutes questions on lecture content and lab work.

-Here are the course materials (slides, exercise sheets and the lab tasks) of the winter term 2019/2020.
+Here are the course materials (lecture slides, exercise sheets, lab tasks, and lecture videos) of the winter term 2020/2021.
 They are in continuous development.
-We will offer the course in the winter term 2020/2021 again and will publish the course materials here after accomplishment.
+We will offer the course in the winter term 2021/2022 again and will publish the course materials here after accomplishment.

 Use of Course Materials